 For instance, if you were recruiting a new employee, you probably already have a series of tasks in place to get them started such as a resume request, setting up a phone call interview, setting up an in-person interview, evaluating their skills and experience relative to other prospective hires, running a background check, generating tax and employment documents for e-signature, negotiating their salary and benefits’ package and so on.

 In realistic terms, when people think of workflow they often think of workflow management software.
 You could write down a sequence of tasks, but it will simply sit idle on your sheet of paper.
 Although, visualizing how you want your workflow to start and end is the first step.
-You can do so by drawing a flowchart, which can also help you to identify and address potential bottlenecks.
+You can do so by flowcharting workflows, which can also help you to identify and address potential bottlenecks.
 With a workflow diagram, you can also organize your tasks much more efficiently.